-My name isPanel. , and I will serve as Chair of this Hearing The other members of this panel are e:, , , and Present at this hearing isbusiness associate(s), , the complainant, and his/her The complainant is accompanied by legal counse who include el,, and witnesses , and ,, (If the complainant is represented by legal counsel If not, ask if there is an objection.
-If none, have the , confirm that the respondent was notified in advance. respondent sign a statement to that effect.)
-Also present at this hearing isbusiness associate(s), , the respondent, and his/her The respondent is accompanied by legal counse who include el,, and witnesses , and ,,, confirm that the complainant was notified in advance.
-SIOR's legal counsel, , and SIOR's Professional Standards Staff also are present today.
+Panel. , aı id I will serve as Chair of this realing The other members of this pa anel are: , , and , and Present at this hearing isbusiness associate(s), The complainant is accompanied by leg who include al counsel, , and witnesses who include , and · (If the complainant is represented by legal If not, ask if there is an objection.
+If none, Also present at this hearing isbusiness associate(s), , the respondent, and his/her The respondent is accompanied by lega who include who include , and (If the respondent is represented by legal If not, ask if there is an objection.
+If none, SIOR's legal counsel, Officer, , also are prese ent today.